Historic Preservation on the Sheldon Jackson School National Historic Landmark

 History

+This Campus is a federally-designated National Historic Landmark.
+The history and significance of the school is documented as Voices of Sheldon Jackson School and College, a series of interpretive signs on campus and a website here.
 Sheldon Jackson, or “SJ” as it’s known in Sitka, began as a Presbyterian mission for Native children in 1878.
-The school moved to this site in 1884, and the current campus, with its formal layout of five central buildings around a grassy quadrangle, was built in 1910-1911.
-The campus was designed by the nationally-prominent New York City architectural firm of Ludlow and Peabody.
+The school moved to its current site in 1884.
+The campus, with its formal layout of five central buildings around a grassy quadrangle, was designed by the nationally-prominent New York City architectural firm of Ludlow and Peabody and built between the years 1910-1911.
 In 1917 Sheldon Jackson became a high school, with college programs added in the 1940s.
-In 1967 the high school closed, and Sheldon Jackson was a private college until it closed in June of 2007.
+In 1967 the high school closed, and Sheldon Jackson became a private college until it shut down in June of 2007.
+The school left a complicated and difficult legacy.
+Sitka Fine Arts Camp acknowledges and shares the stories of those who lived and worked here in the past, and the many facets of meaning this place holds.

 Preservation